Orbifold techniques in degeneration formulas: Introduction

 The {\em degeneration formula} is a way to express the Gromov--Witten invariants of $W_0=X_1\sqcup_DX_2$ in terms of the relative invariants of the pairs $(X_i,D)$.
 It is now a key tool in Gromov--Witten theory.

 There is also work preceding the cited papers where the ideas involved appear in different guises.
 The idea of expanded degenerations and its use in enumerative geometry was introduced by Z. Ran \cite{Ran}.
 Even earlier Harris and Mumford introduced the related idea of admissible covers \cite{Harris-Mumford}, revisited using logarithmic geometry by Mochizuki \cite{Mochizuki}.
 Related ideas with a different view can be found in \cite{Hirschowitz}, \cite{Alexander-Hirschowitz}, \cite{Caporaso-Harris}, \cite{Bernstein}, \cite{Vakil}.
-A simple approach in special but important cases was developed by Gathmann \cite{Gathmann}.\Dan{We might research this a bit more.
-Ciliberto-Miranda?...}
+A simple approach in special but important cases was developed by Gathmann \cite{Gathmann}.